Categories

 If you want…

-• 1 pint juice kefir then add 3 Tbs. of starter batch, top with juice.
+• 1 pint juice kefir: add 3 Tbs. of starter batch, top with juice.

-• 1 quart juice kefir then add 1/4 cup of starter batch, top with juice.
+• 1 quart juice kefir: add 1/4 cup of starter batch, top with juice.

-• 1/2 gallon juice kefir then add 2/3 cup of starter batch, top with juice.
+• 1/2 gallon juice kefir: add 2/3 cup of starter batch, top with juice.

-And on you go ….
-I find juice kefir has a hard time “catching” if I go past 5-7 transfers.
-You’ll learn as you go by smell and taste.
-My experience is the better I care for those first initial batches (#1, #2, etc.) the more vitality I squeeze out of them.
+Onwards you go …. juice kefir has a hard time “catching” if I go past 5-7 transfers.
+You’ll learn as you go by the smell and taste.
+My experience is that the better care given to initial batches #1, #2, etc. the more vitality you can squeeze out of them.

 *Body Ecology kefir starter contains strong strains of probiotics that do not get destroyed by antibiotics, fluoride, stomach acid, or chlorinated water; successfully reaching your gut in an intact state to make home in the intestines where they work to keep us balanced and healthy.
 Lactobacillus bacteria and strains of beneficial yeast in this starter are sturdy enough to make transfers possible.
 More bang for your buck!